-There is nothing more fundamental to the success of an organization than employee performance.
+There's nothing more fundamental to the success of an organization than employee performance.
 Maybe that’s why there is a seemingly endless number of performance appraisal processes for evaluating, measuring, driving, and developing employee performance.

-For every approach we’ll also share when it is most effective and appropriate to use.
+For every approach, we’ll also share when it is most effective and appropriate to use.
 Choosing the right performance appraisal approach isn’t about picking favorites, it’s about serving the unique needs of your employees and your organization.

 Performance check-ins are often confused with other types of performance reviews, but they’re not the same.
-Performance check-ins happen more often, they are more informal and they give managers the opportunity to build rapport and find out what employees are working on between cycles.
+Performance check-ins happen more often, they are more informal, and they give managers the opportunity to build rapport and find out what employees are working on between cycles.

 Check-ins can have set agendas or be completely open-ended.
-Most often employees and managers will discuss progress towards company goals, overall performance since the last check-in and the employee’s aspirations.
+Most often, employees and managers will discuss progress towards company goals, overall performance since the last check-in, and the employee’s aspirations.

 The primary role of check-ins is to create a consistent time and space for discussions of long-term performance.
-In the bustle of the day-to-day it can be hard for managers and employees to ever sit down and take a long-term view of performance.
+In the bustle of the day-to-day, it can be hard for managers and employees to ever sit down and take a long-term view of performance.

 When to use check-ins

 As its name suggests, the narrative performance appraisal is created when a manager writes a freeform essay about the employee’s performance over the review period.
-Essay appraisals allow reviewers to discuss anything they feel is pertinent to the employee without being locked in to certain questions.
+Essay appraisals allow reviewers to discuss anything they feel is pertinent to the employee without being locked into certain questions.

 When to use essay/narrative appraisals

 Narrative appraisals are also a way for great managers to shine.
-If your managers are willing to write clear thoughtful feedback to each of their reports, it is worth formalizing that process.
+If your managers are willing to write clear, thoughtful feedback to each of their reports, it is worth formalizing that process.

 360 feedback involves getting broad feedback from an employee’s coworkers.
 This can mean peer reviews, self-reviews, manager-reviews, secondary manager reviews, or upward reviews.
 The idea is to increase the sources of feedback in order to get a more accurate and holistic view of employee performance.
 Often 360 feedback will be open-ended or thematic with the employee’s manager reviewing and aggregating the feedback into a single more cohesive picture of performance.